milenakos/cat-bot/README.md

    `emojis.py` can also download optional themed spawn emoji sets (birthday, halloween, old) - enable the ones you want in the `SPAWN_EMOJI_THEMES` dict at the top of the file, then set `config.EMOJI` to match.

-5. Setup your Postgres: (example instructions)
+4. Setup your Postgres: (example instructions)
- - `createdb -U postgres -O cat_bot cat_bot`
+ - `CREATE ROLE cat_bot WITH LOGIN PASSWORD 'password'; CREATE DATABASE cat_bot OWNER cat_bot;`
  - `psql -U cat_bot`
  - Copy-paste everything from `schema.sql`.

-6. Configure the bot inside `config.py` file.
+5. Configure the bot inside `config.py` file.
 Most things are optional.
 You can hardcode the values if you don't want to use environment variables.

-7. Run the bot with `python bot.py`.
+6. Run the bot with `python bot.py`.

 # License